UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+### Part 2: Nested Parallelism
+* A function can be called within a parallel region and that function itself can have a parallel region.
+* By default, the nested region will have only one thread; but this can be set with the `OMP_NESTED=true` environment variable.
+See the example, `nested.c`
+-- *Slide End* --

+-- *Slide* --
 ### Part 2: Variables and Scoping
 * The examples `sharedhello.c` and `sharedhello.f90` illustrate two further aspects.
 Firstly, that the value of variables inside a function can be different to those outside it, and secondly the number of threads that a function uses can be set.
 * Data within a parallal region is shared by default and all threads can access this data.
 Explicit rules are available for non-default settings.